3rdHand-project/PosturalOptimizationDataReader/README.md

 We recommand you to extract it in a bin folder.
 After extraction you can run the executable and follow the instructions on screen.

-For Windows user run:
+For Windows users, run:
 ```
 ReplayInterface.exe
 ```

-For Linux user run:
+For Linux users, run:
 ```
 ./ReplayInterface.x86_64
 ```

+For Mac users, launch the app file.

 For more information on the graphical interface, please refer to its [own repository](https://github.com/3rdHand-project/PosturalFeedbackInterface).